All Episodes

 And it was an interesting answer, right?

-Um we're not going to agree with our fellow brethren conservatives on anything, but there's never been a more conservative governing president in our lifetime.
+Look, we're not going to agree with our fellow brethren conservatives on anything, but there's never been a more conservative governing president in our lifetime.

-You know, then what he did with free and fair trade deals, then what he did with peace through strength and took out the caliphate and took out Baghdadi and Solomani and the Al-Qaeda leader in Yemen.
+You know, then what he did with free and fair trade deals, then what he did with peace through strength and took out the caliphate and took out Baghdadi and Soleimani and the Al-Qaeda leader in Yemen.

 I mean, it was powerful.

-Um, those principles, when you use them, they work every single time.
+Those principles, when you use them, they work every single time.

-It's like stick with the fundamentals.
+It's like, stick with the fundamentals.

-First Amendment, second amendment, protect it.
+First Amendment, Second Amendment, protect it.

 Very, very simple stuff.